 The courts wouldn’t allow the name because “Daemon” is Latin for “Demon.”

 A French couple was banned from naming their son in honour of two French footballers who played on the France national team for the FIFA World cup; Antoine Griezmann and Kylian Mbappe.

 The couple took the last names of each player and named their child “Griezmann Mbappe.”
 Denied.

 In 1996, the courts denied a mother from naming her daughter “Folavril.”
-If you look closely, you’ll see that this name is composed of the French words “Fol” and “Avril,” which together means “crazy April.”
+If you look closely, you’ll see that this name is composed of the French words “Fol” and “Avril,” which together mean “crazy April.”
 The little girl’s mother renamed her Zoé.

 12) Marie -Automne

 In 1980 a couple tried to name their daughter Mariecke, the Flemish variant of Marie.
-Flemish has been spoken since the 8th century in the part of Flanders that was ceded to France at the 1659 Treaty of the Pyrenees, which became known as French Flanders.
+Flemish has been spoken since the 8th century in the part of Flanders ceded to France at the 1659 Treaty of the Pyrenees, which became known as French Flanders.

 Denied.
 The court forced the mother to rename her daughter Mikelaig

 Fleur de Marie (French for “flower of Marie”) is the name of the heroine in a novel by Eugène Sue, titled “Mysteries of Paris” (French: Les mystères de Paris).
 The story was published as a series from 1842 to 1843 and made into a film of the same name in 1843.